danielscholl/elastic-cluster/README.md

 When the status reflects *Registered*, refresh the registration of the *Microsoft.ContainerService* resource provider by using the [az provider register](https://learn.microsoft.com/en-us/cli/azure/provider?view=azure-cli-latest#az-provider-register) command:

-#### Important Notes

-- Ingress with valid certificates and DNS is not yet implemented.
-- AKS Backup instances are not automatically configured for backup feature flag.

-> Note: Backup requires Storage Accounts with `Allow Storage Account Key Access` offering no support for Managed Identity -- Bad Practice.

-> Note: Flux Configurations with AzureBlob don't work with NAT Gateway so requires Public Network Access -- Bad Practice